vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Like in previous passages, the first paragraph is an objection to constitutivism and the second paragraph is a response.

-In order for a mental state to be evidential, it must be novel and factive.
+In order for a mental state to be evidential, it must be novel and factual.
 The novelty criterion exludes recollection from being considered evidence in its own right—it's justification power comes from the evidentiality of the original observation that it's a recollection *of*.

-The factivity criterion seperates observations from three other kinds of mental content: (1) unstructured mental states that don't inform us about the properties of objects; (2) states of doubt which are indeterminate and fail to assert anything; (3) and erroneous states that convey non-factual information.
+The factuality criterion seperates observations from three other kinds of mental content: (1) unstructured mental states that don't inform us about the properties of objects; (2) states of doubt which are indeterminate and fail to assert anything; (3) and erroneous states that convey non-factual information.

-Earlier, we said that a mental state is factive if it presents a fact as a fact.
+Earlier, we said that a mental state is factual if it presents a fact as a fact.
 In other words, it presents an object as possessing a property that it possesses.
-Another way of saying the same thing is that a mental state is factive if its content is true.
+Another way of saying the same thing is that a mental state is factual if its content is true.

 When put this way, there seems to be a problem with the constitutivist thesis.
 Remember that the idea behind epsitemic constitutivism is that we can detect the evidentiality of a mental state by an act of simple introspection.
 But, while introspection tells us that a mental state has such and such content, it doesn't tell us that that content is true.

 Going back to the earlier discussion about error—this is why introspection can't detect error.
-Becuase, having structured mental content—i.e. presenting some information as a fact—is just what error and evidence have in common.
+Because, having structured mental content—i.e. presenting some information as a fact—is just what error and evidence have in common.
 The difference is that error presents a nonfact as a fact; whereas, evidence doesn't.
 So, the fact that error and evidence are indistinguishable in introspection suggests that "truth" is not something that introspection can detect.
 All it can detect is that the content of a mental state involves presenting some object as having some property.
 But, it can't tell us whether or not that object really has that property.

 And, this makes sense.
 Truth is a non-mental property of mental content.
 But, because introspection can only detect mental properties, it has no access to the truth value of introspected mental states content.
 In order to detect the truth of some mental content, you have to look "out" at the world, not "into" you own mind.
 That's why the objector says truth "though appearing in the first-order cognition, does not appear in introspection".
 So, epistemic constitutivism is a nonstarter.

 The constitutivist has basically two responses to this.
 The first is to deny that introspection needs *independent* access to external facts in order for it to detect the truth of the introspecting mental state.
 If the first order mental state can detect truth, then it must do so on the basis of its content—since, that is the only way in which a mental state can present information.
 And, if something is part of a mental state's content; then, it should be accessible via introspection.
 Of course, it doesn't have *independent* access to truth, but why should that matter?
 All this would mean is that if the orginal mental state was erroneous, then introspection would be too.
-But, as we just established in the last passage—this is exactly what we expect.
+But, as we just established in the last passage, this is exactly what we expect.

 The second response is just to reject the idea that there is an actual property called "truth".
-This goes back to the earlier way of characterizing factivity.
+This goes back to the earlier way of characterizing factuality.
 A structured mental state presents an object as possessing a property.
-It is factive if that object does possess that property.
-In other words, the factivity of the mental state is nothing more than the existance of a relation between its subject and predicate.
+It is factual if that object does possess that property.
+In other words, the factuality of the mental state is nothing more than the existance of a relation between its subject and predicate.
 But, as we already showed earlier, this relation must be present as part of the content of the mental state *and* must be accessible to introspection, in order for a mental state to count as "structured", in the first place.
-So, there is nothing addition, like a property of "truth", necessary to account for factivity.
+So, there is nothing additional, like a property of "truth", necessary to account for factuality.

 # sec 12